nus-te3201/website/common/outcomes.md

 <include src="../book/specifyingRequirements/supplementaryRequirements/what/outcomes.md" />

 * Can use repetitions: while, for, break, continue
+* Can import modules
+* Can terminate early: sys.exit()
-* Can write functions: def, return
+* Can write functions: def, arguments, return
 * Can use lists

 # Week 4